NextCenturyCorporation/itm-mvp/itm_dashboard/README.md

 # Helpful Script to Rebuild UI

-To rebuild the just the dashboard-ui after making edits from the `itm_dashboard` directory run
+To rebuild only the dashboard-ui after making edits in that directory, from the base `itm_dashboard` directory run:
 ```
 bash dahsboard_ui.sh
 ```